alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #6 Selfie
-- Preface: OpenZeppelin currently broke this challenge with the release of v5.0.0 because there is no longer ERC20snapshot.sol.
+- Preface: **CURRENTLY NOT WORKING** OpenZeppelin currently broke this challenge with the release of v5.0.0 because there is no longer ERC20snapshot.sol.
 - Goal: Pool offering flash loans of DVT tokens.
 It has a governance mechanism to control it.
 You start with no DVT tokens in balance.
 The pool has 1.5 million.
 Your goal is to take them all.
 - Resources: https://www.youtube.com/watch?v=_2RHyMMLR9A, https://github.com/zach030/damnvulnerabledefi-foundry
 - Topics: Flashloans (ERC-3156), DAO's